Camms Webinar Recap: Harmonizing ERM and ORM

 5 Min Read

-Effective enterprise risk management (ERM) is essential for any organisation’s success, owing to key factors – from the evolution of technology to shifting compliance, governance, and stakeholder requirements.
+Effective enterprise risk management (ERM) coupled with ORMS risk management, is essential for any organisation’s success, owing to key factors – from the evolution of technology to shifting compliance, governance, and stakeholder requirements.

 Consequently, firms both large and small are embedding robust Operational Risk Management (ORM) processes into their ERM framework – but can these two approaches work in harmony?